Purchases made through links earn us a small commission, at no extra cost to you.

 Tips for Taking a Guided Tour of Maligne Canyon in Winter

-- The ice walk tour includes transportation to the canyon, warm winter boots and cleats.
+- The ice walk tour includes transportation to the canyon, warm winter boots, ice cleats and helmets.

 - Reservations are required and free pick up at your hotel is available.